lishachaudhari/secure-document-qa-system/README.md

 # System Architecture
 <img width="2816" height="1536" alt="Architecture Image" src="https://github.com/user-attachments/assets/fdc22250-7c52-4d1d-86a7-91341efb31cd" />

+When the user uploads documents, the system reads them, splits them into paragraphs, converts each paragraph into embeddings, and stores them in ChromaDB.
+When a query arrives, we embed the query, find the top-k similar chunks, and send them + the question to the local Mistral model to generate an answer with citations

 ---

 # 💡 Design Decisions

+## Why This Architecture Meets NBFC Compliance
+- Ollama LLM runs fully offline, ensuring no policy or customer data leaves the device.
+- ChromaDB stores vectors locally on disk, satisfying internal data residency rules.
+- Sentence Transformer embeddings run offline, with no API calls.
+- Streamlit UI does not transmit data externally, all operations occur inside local environment.
+---
 ## 🤖 LLM Selection

 ### ✅ Chosen Model: **Mistral (via Ollama)**